cristiancs/gatsby-typescript-eslint-prettier-starter/README.md

 13. **`README.md`**: A text file containing useful reference information about your project.

+14. **`renovate.json`**: A JSON file containing a configuration for [Renovate](https://renovate.whitesourcesoftware.com/), which keeps the dependencies up to date.

-14. **`tsconfig.json`**: This is a configuration file for [TypeScript](https://www.typescriptlang.org/).
+15. **`tsconfig.json`**: This is a configuration file for [TypeScript](https://www.typescriptlang.org/).
 TypeScript is a programming language which adds type safety to JavaScript.

 ## 🎓 Learning Gatsby